|

 well-known television station in Calgary, had just pointed one of its cameras in

 my direction.
-Within seconds I was surrounded by a camera man, an dark Anderson
+Within seconds I was surrounded by a camera man, an Anderson

 Cooper